British Rail: Future

-The Green party has committed to bringing the railways 'back into public ownership' and has maintained this impetus when other parties argued to maintain the status quo.
-In 2016, Green MP, Caroline Lucas, put forward a Bill that would have seen the rail network fall back into public ownership step by step, as franchises come up for expiry.

-Under Jeremy Corbyn (2015–2020), the Labour Party pledged to gradually renationalise British Rail franchises if elected, as and when their private contracts expire, creating a "People's Railway".
+Various proposals to renationalise the British railway network have been developed.
+In 2016, the Green Party MP Caroline Lucas put forward a private member's bill that would have seen the rail network fall back into public ownership step by step, as franchises come up for expiry, but it did not see success.
+Under the Labour Party opposition of Jeremy Corbyn, the party pledged to gradually renationalise railway franchises as and when their private contracts expire were they elected, in order to create a "People's Railway".

+Great British Railways will renationalise the railway network, but is not seen by Wolmar (2022) as comparable to British Rail.

+Following the COVID-19 pandemic decimating franchise revenues and making them unviable, in 2021 the then-Conservative government announced it would take back responsibility for the operations of passenger services through Great British Railways (GBR) with service provision to be contracted to private operators.
+In 2024, the government announced that management of publicly owned passenger rail services would be integrated into GBR.
+However, Wolmar (2022) refutes that GBR will be a recreation or continuation of the model seen during the British Rail era.

 In a pledge during his successful leadership campaign to succeed Corbyn, Keir Starmer said that renationalising rail would remain as Labour Party policy under his leadership.
 This was further outlined in April 2024 when the party announced that a Labour government would transfer passenger rail networks to public ownership within its first term.
 After Labour's victory in the 2024 general election, the incoming government began the process of bringing all remaining privatised railway franchises into public ownership at the earliest opportunity as contracts expire with the Passenger Railway Services (Public Ownership) Act 2024.

-Following the COVID-19 pandemic decimating franchise revenues and making them unviable, in 2021 the government announced it would take back responsibility for the operations of passenger services through Great British Railways with service provision to be contracted to private operators.
-In 2024, the government announced that management of publicly owned passenger rail services would be integrated into GBR.

-Parodies

-In 1989, the ITV sketch show Spitting Image parodied Hugh Hudson's 1988 British Rail, Britain's Railway advert on the plans of the then Conservative British Government to privatise the railways featuring many of the show's puppets (including the show's portrayal of Prime Minister Margaret Thatcher), numerous BR trains and landmarks and even a cardboard cutout of Thomas the Tank Engine.